FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 ## Password complexity vs. computational power

 Let's bust out our TI-85 calculators and see if we can figure out how long this program will take to run.
 For this example we will assume the passwords can only contain ASCII characters (uppercase, lowercase, digits, punctuation).
-This set is roughly 100 characters (I rounded up to make the math easier to read).
+This set is roughly 100 characters (this is rounded up to make the math easier to read).
 If we know that there are at least 6 characters and at most 8 characters in a password, then all the possible combinations can be represented by this expression:

 ```
 possiblePasswords = 100^8 + 100^7 + 100^6
 ```

 The result of this expression is equal to `10,101,000,000,000,000`.
-This is quite a large number, north of 10 quadrillion to be a little more precise, but what does it actually mean when it comes to my program running?
-This depends on the speed of the computer I'm running on and how long it takes my computer to execute the SHA2 algorithm.
-The algorithm is the key component here because the rest of the program is extremely fast at just creating the passwords.
+This is quite a large number, North of 10 quadrillion to be a little more precise, but what does it actually mean when it comes to our cracking program?
+This depends on the speed of the computer the cracking program is running on and how long it takes the computer to execute the SHA2 algorithm.
+The algorithm is the key component here because the rest of the program is extremely fast at creating the passwords.

 Here's where things get dicey.
 If you run a quick Google search for ["fastest bitcoin rig"](http://lmgtfy.com/?q=fastest+bitcoin+rig) you'll see that these machines are rated in terms of the number of hashes they can perform per second.
 The bigger ones can be rated as high as `44 TH/s`.
 That means it can generate 44 tera-hashes per second or `44,000,000,000,000`.